Stability of the Active Flux Method in the Framework of Summation-by-Parts Operators: Summary and discussion

 To the best of our knowledge, we have proven stability using the summation-by-parts technique for an Active Flux method for the first time.
 To this end, we considered the linear advection equation on an interval with periodic boundary conditions.
-The Active Flux method, a finite volume method based on a globally continuous approach, has a cell average update plus point updates at the cell edges.
+The Active Flux method, a finite volume method based on a globally continuous approach, combines cell average updates with point updates at the cell edges.
 We have studied two ways of updating the point values.
 First the point value updates using a \emph{central discretization} \eqref{eq:central_AF_point_values} are chosen for purposes of theoretical analysis in \cref{subsec:analysis_central}.
 In \cref{subsec:analysis_upwind} the commonly used \emph{upwind} (see \eqref{eq:upwind-AF-Dm} and \eqref{eq:upwind-AF-Dp}) version of the point value update is considered.
 Stability is shown for both cases in \cref{sec:stability}.
 In Section~\ref{sec:experiments}, we provide numerical examples illustrating stability, consistent with the theoretical results in this paper.
-In Section~ \ref{sec:nullspace-consistency}, we showed that the upwind Active Flux method is nullspace-consistent while the central one is not.
-As an additional bonus, the relation between energy stability via summation by parts and von Neumann stabiliy is shown in \cref{sec:von-Neumann-stability} for our PDE at hand.
+In Section~ \ref{sec:nullspace consistency}, we showed that the upwind Active Flux method is nullspace consistent while the central one is not.
+As an additional bonus, the relation between energy stability via summation by parts and von Neumann stability is shown in \cref{sec:von-Neumann-stability} for our PDE at hand.